brianspiering/quotes_from_others/README.md

 "Under pressure, we don’t rise to the level of our expectations, we fall to the level of our training."
 – Archilochus

+"The job of the teacher is to create the conditions for the student to explore their incompetence long enough to learn something useful."
+— Seth Godin

 Will McAvoy: "You have ink on your face."
 Mackenzie MacHale: "I WORK WITH PENS!"
 (I often have dry eraser marker on me when I teach.)